SixtenNordegren/CFT_notes/Symmetries and conservation laws/Active Transformation.md

 S^\prime = \int d^dx\left(1 + \partial_\mu \left(\omega_a \frac{\delta x^\mu}{\delta\omega_a}\times \mathcal L \left( \phi + \omega_a \frac{\mathcal F}{\delta\omega_a}, \left[\delta^\nu_\mu - \partial_\mu\left(\omega_a \left(\frac{\delta x^\nu}{\delta \omega^a}\right)\right)\right]\left(\partial_\nu\phi + \partial_\nu\left[\omega_a \left(\frac{\delta \mathcal F}{\delta \omega_a}\right)\right]\right)\right)\right)\right)
 $$

 Now expanding expression around $x$ w.r.t. $\omega_a$ we can write the variation of the action, simlarly to how we did for the field.
-This equation is quite a bit more tedious so we leave it out for now.
+This equation is quite a bit more tedious so we leave out the explicit calculation for now.
 The result is the following:

 $$
 \delta S = \int d^d x \partial_\mu j^\mu_{\,a}\omega_a